 Hardy Mertens (Nieuwenhagen/Netherlands, 1960) studied Musicology at the Utrecht University as well as Composition and Band Conducting at the Utrecht Music Conservatory.
 He started his musical career as a clarinettist and arranger in the Netherlands Royal Military Band but later became known worldwide as a composer and conductor.

-At present he is professor in band conducting & composing at the Tilburg Fontys Academy of Music and Performing Arts and resident conductor of the Koninklijke Harmonie Orpheus Tilburg.
-He is also an associate conductor with the Netherlands Police Orchestra.
-Hardy is playing an active role as guest conductor, clinician, lecturer and judge particularly in Singapore and Italy and he also has had occasional engagements as guest conductor in USA, Canada, Israel, Hong Kong and many European countries.
+At present he is professor in Band Conducting & Composing at the Fontys Academy of the Arts Tilburg and resident conductor of the Royal Symphonic Winds Orpheus Tilburg.
+He is also an associate teacher/adjudicator at the Hitmaker Global Academy Singapore and an associate conductor with the Netherlands Police Orchestra.
+Hardy is playing an active role as guest conductor, clinician, lecturer and adjudicator particularly in Singapore and Italy and he also has had occasional engagements as guest conductor in USA, Canada, Israel, Hong Kong and many European countries.

-His compositions are performed worldwide and have often been recorded by top bands, in addition to being chosen as compulsory pieces for the World Music Contest and various other international contests.
+Hardy's compositions are performed worldwide and have often been recorded by top bands, in addition to being chosen as compulsory pieces for the World Music Contest, the Flicorno d'Oro wind band competition and various other international contests.
 His music is rooted in the European orchestral tradition and is often influenced by folk music from different continents.
 It contains traditional tonality, extended melody lines and percussive patterns and these are often combined with humorous surprises and unusual sounds.
 This complexity usually results in a high grade of difficulty and sometimes this causes controversy with conductors and musicians.

 Occasionally Hardy also composes and arranges in the field of light music.
 Several of these songs have achieved favourable positions in the Dutch hit charts.